Enhancing Answer Reliability Through Inter-Model Consensus of Large Language Models: Introduction

 Collective Intelligence Theory \cite{levy1997collective} provides a foundational basis for understanding how multiple agents can collaborate to achieve superior outcomes compared to individual performance.
 In the context of LLMs, this theory suggests that different LLM architectures (e.g., GPT-4, Claude-3, LLaMA, Gemini) offer varied approaches to problem-solving, potentially leading to more robust solutions \cite{hong2004groups}.
 It informs our approach to combining individual model outputs through structured consensus formation \cite{woolley2010evidence}.
 Additionally, each model's independent processing of questions helps maintain solution diversity and reduces cascading errors \cite{vercammen2019collective}.

 The Distributed Cognition Framework \cite{hutchins1995cognition} offers theoretical grounding for understanding how cognitive processes can be distributed across multiple artificial agents.
 This framework is particularly relevant because different models may encode complementary aspects of statistical knowledge, leading to more comprehensive problem-solving capabilities \cite{du2024large}.
-Complex statistical reasoning tasks can be decomposed and processed across multiple models, potentially improving overall solution quality \cite{liu2024large}.
-Furthermore, the framework helps explain how information flows between models during collaborative problem-solving \cite{naik2024probabilistic}.
+Complex statistical reasoning tasks can be decomposed and processed in multiple models, potentially improving the overall quality of the solution \cite{liu2024large,naik2024probabilistic}.

 Mathematical models of consensus formation provide the theoretical basis for understanding how agreement emerges among multiple decision-making agents \cite{friedkin1990social}.
 These models inform the fundamental dynamics of collaborative AI systems through three key aspects: the dynamics of agreement, which describe how consensus evolves; weighted influence mechanisms, which define the relative impact of each agent in the consensus process \cite{olfati2007consensus}; and the conditions for convergence that ensure the stability of collaborative solutions \cite{baronchelli2018emergence}.
-Recent work by \cite{bahrami2010optimally} has demonstrated how these theoretical frameworks can be effectively applied to multi-agent decision-making systems, offering a robust foundation for understanding collaborative behavior in artificial intelligence.
+Work by \cite{bahrami2010optimally} has demonstrated how these theoretical frameworks can be effectively applied to multi-agent decision-making systems, offering a robust foundation for understanding collaborative behavior in AI.

 Integrating collective intelligence, distributed cognition, and consensus formation frameworks provides a comprehensive foundation for analyzing collaborative AI systems \cite{hutchins1995cognition, woolley2010evidence}.
 This integration can be formally expressed as: